 Firstly, my travels have taught me that America’s futile obsession with race does not define me even though it’s done it’s best to convince me that I’m not relationship material, that I’m loud and otherwise ignorant, i.e. socially inept, and that if I’m financially successful, I’m an anomaly.

 In contrast, the people in each of the countries I visited were interested in me because I was a black woman.
 They listened when I spoke and wanted to know about black culture in America.
 Bit by bit, with each journey, I expelled all remnants of a racist ideology that, unwittingly, I had internalized.

 By the time I moved to the Netherlands, eleven years ago, the slate had been wiped clean enough for me to inscribe my own definition of who I was.
-Dutch culture does not see blackness first and foremost, nor does it place a stigma on skin colour.
+Dutch culture does not see blackness first and foremost, nor does it place a stigma on skin color.
 Therefore, instead of focusing on how others perceive me because I’m a black woman, I feel empowered to focus on my creative potential as an author, mother and individual.

 Becoming more body-confident

 America’s obsession with race extends to the black community, where it is felt deepest in our negative body image.
 Nowhere is this felt with greater intensity than among black women and our hair.
 We’ve managed to politicize something as personal as hair care.
 Hair continues to divide us.
 Even now we’re in the middle of a polemic, one side of which tells us that if we chemically process our hair, we’re ashamed of our heritage and have a poor self-image, as though sporting natural locks could somehow obliterate all of our issues, past and present.